TheSilvered/nest/docs/c_api/c_api-file.md

 - `fp`: the pointer to the file, it may not be a `FILE *`
 - `fd`: the file descriptor, `-1` if not supported
-- `encoding`: the encoding the file was opended in, `NULL` when opened in binary mode
+- `encoding`: the encoding the file was opened in, `NULL` when opened in binary mode
 - `func_set`: the functions used to operate the file